Advocate for Change

 Did You Know…

-• Nearly 1 in 3 Rhode Island families can’t afford adequate food.
+• One in three Rhode Island families can’t afford adequate food.

 Other Ways to Get Involved